jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

     - question: Is it normal for the gums to bleed when I brushing my teeth?
       answer: "<p>At all!
-Although such a phenomenon could be due to a systemic condition, the usual cause is due to the chronic accumulation of dental plaque that generates a reversible inflammatory pathological entity known as gingivitis, but that aggravated, leads to the formation of tartar, pathological sacs, resorption of the alveolar bone and teeth fall <em>(periodontitis)</em>.
-Hemorrhage of gingival origin is the most obvious sign of the so-called periodontal disease.</p>\n"
+Although such a phenomenon could be due to a systemic condition, the usual cause is due to the chronic accumulation of dental plaque that generates a reversible inflammatory pathological entity known as Gingivitis, but that aggravated, leads to the formation of tartar, pathological sacs, resorption of the alveolar bone and teeth fall <em>(Periodontitis)</em>.
+Hemorrhage of gingival origin is the most obvious sign of the so-called Periodontal Disease.</p>\n"
     - question: Why does bad breath occur?
       answer: "<p>Halitosis, also known as bad breath, is defined as the set of unpleasant odors that are emitted through the mouth.
 It is a problem that affects one